The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Transition therefore proceeds through evolution rather than displacement, preserving legal order, public confidence, and institutional capacity at every stage.
 The system is designed to absorb transition pressure without institutional fracture.

-Safeguards and Constitutional Guarantees
+Safeguards and Constitutional Protections

 They also prevent the centralisation of authority within the Administrative Province, require joint consent for treaty-based cooperation, and provide for judicial review in cases of breach.